cs111008/courier-management-react-base/README.md

 Launches ***api server*** to get Item data.<br>
 You can see your api in http://localhost:7070/items

-This command needs to run on saparate node js terminal.
+This command needs to run on separate node js terminal.

 ### `npm start`